 Alice Walker is very vocal about her beliefs and her stance on various socio-political issues around the globe.
 Let’s have a look at some nuggets from Alice Walker’s words.

 All History is current; all injustice continues on some level, somewhere in the worldAlice Walker

 Alice Walker here brings to mind the relevance of history.
-That history is not just events that happened in the past but that events noted as history still continue to happen in present-day across the world.
+History is not just events that happened in the past, but events noted as history still continue to happen in the present-day across the world.

 The most common way people give up their power is by thinking they don’t have anyAlice Walker

 The power of social and political consciousness of a people.
 Walker is saying that people unwittingly give up their power to influence events by the ignorance of underestimating themselves.